 After 2 days of the tournament have gone by, I don’t even wanna live anymore.
 My bracket is in the trash where it belongs, I’ve lost more money than I can literally afford, and I’ve been drunk for so long you’d think I was hooked up to a booze IV.
-I somehow manage to make all the wrong picks in the first round, and my bracket is always busted within 48 hours.
+I somehow manage to make all the wrong picks in the first round, and my bracket is always impressively busted within 48 hours.
 If somebody faded all of my picks and bets, they’d have a perfect bracket and a million dollars.
-It’s right about now when my alcohol fueled rage kicks in, and the change in my mood is straight out of Dr. Jekyl and Mr. Hyde.
-One second I was thinking about how I’m gonna spend all the money I win, and the next thing you know I’m calling in death threats to all the schools that fucked up my bracket.
-Once the initial anger wears off, in comes the insanity.
+It’s right around this point when my alcohol fueled rage kicks in, and the change in my mood is straight out of Dr. Jekyl and Mr. Hyde.
+One second, I was thinking about how I’m gonna spend all the money I’m about to win, and the next thing you know I’m calling in death threats to all of the schools that fucked up my bracket.
+Once the initial anger wears off, then comes the insanity.
 I go fetch my torn up bracket from the trash, and I start piecing the ripped up bits back together like a kidnapper making a ransom note.
 I spend the remainder of the tournament investigating all of the crazy “What If” scenarios I needed to happen in order to win money, looking like this in the process

 By the time the finals roll around, I’m half the man I started the tournament as.
 The sight of a basketball causes me the same amount of emotional stress a Vietnam vet feels when he hears a firework.
-The suicide hotline knows me on a first name basis, and my doctor has prescribed me 3 different kinds of anti-depressants.
+The suicide hotline is on my speed dial and knows me on a first name basis, and my doctor has prescribed me more anti-depressants than a high school full of emo kids.
 Still, I force myself to turn on the TV and hate-watch the championship game.
-With the game on in the background, I finish writing a suicide note on a table covered with empty beer bottles and pieces of my shredded bracket.
-But right as I’m about to put my head in the noose, the tournament ends, and the spell is lifted.
-Suddenly I’m free from my NCAA induced depression, and I have the will to live again.
+With the game on in the background, I finish writing my suicide note on a table covered with empty beer bottles and pieces of my shredded bracket.
+But right as I’m about to put my head in the noose, the tournament ends and the spell is lifted.
+Suddenly, I’m free from my NCAA induced depression, and I have the will to live again.
 I’m free from March Madness’s grip (until it comes around next year of course).